Xetibo/ReSet-Doc/sections/projects.typ

   cell("X", bold: true, width: 30pt),
   cell("Maintainability", bold: true, width: 90pt),
   cell(
-    [All features of the gnome control center are within one repository, split across hundreds of files.
+    [All features of the Gnome control center are within one repository, split across hundreds of files.
 This reliance on all these files in one repository creates a big maintainability concern.],
     cell_align: left,